dbara2/python-exercises/README.md

 # python-exercises
-Repo of different Python exercises I've done
+Repo of different Python exercises I've done can be found in Master branch